Total Live Articles: 430

 All patients:

-Trunk & Limbs
+Psoriasis on Trunk and Limbs

-Step Topical Therapy Description
+Step Topical therapy Description and step up

-Good response: continue topical treatment until skin is clear/nearly clear
+If there is a good response → continue topical treatment until skin is clear/nearly clear

 • Potent corticosteroid twice daily for 4 weeks, OR